July 16th, 2019

 Big Hole Pass mm 641.5 to mm 668.5

 Distance in miles: 27

 Today is a tough time.
 There are lots of big, steep climbs and overgrown trail.
 But what really set things off is a navigational error and a treacherous bushwhack.
 We start the day on a mining road and promptly miss a junction where the single track trail breaks off.
-All the while I am saying that we need to check to make sure we are still on trail but my phone GPS won’t lock on to a location.
+All the while I’m saying that we need to check to make sure we’re still on trail but my phone GPS won’t lock on to a location.
 When we finally realize our mistake, the junction is over a mile back and we have climbed a bunch.

 The guthooks map seems to show a dotted line reconnecting to the trail, which we mistake to be the road we are on.
-We go a ways further and then I check my better map.
+We go a ways further and then I check my better topo map on Backcountry Navigator.
 The road goes to the top of the mountain and turns away from the trail.
 Our options are to turn around and go back to the junction or bushwhack down the mountainside.
-I measure the distance to the trail, as the crow flies, to be half a mile.
+I measure the distance to the trail, as the crow flies, to be half a mile, all downhill.
 No sweat, right?

 Aside from a few bruises, scrapes and being covered in detritus, I emerge onto an old road intact.
 I am soaked head to toe from knocking off all the condensation from the bushes.
 Lesson learned: just go back the way you have come.
 I don’t think we saved any time doing what we did and one of us has lost a crucial piece of equipment because of it.

 After lunch, I just want to take a nap.
 I have never been so unmotivated to hike.
-This terrain is Sierra-hard but it is at least also very nice to look at.
+This terrain is Sierra-hard but it’s at least also very nice to look at.